occrp/tech.occrp.org/projects/index.md

 title: Projects
 ---

-The OCCRP believes that investigative reporting needs to be collaborative and open.
+**The OCCRP believes that investigative reporting needs to be collaborative and open.
-That's why, when if comes to the digital tools we rely on, we've made a large bet on the development of free and open source software.
+That's why, when if comes to the digital tools we rely on, we've made a large bet on the development of free and open source software.**

+Some of our current projects include:

 * **Investigative Dashboard**, a request tracking platform for research management.
   [Backend](https://github.com/occrp/id-backend) (Python, Django);